 - The industries we serve, primarily paper, steel, construction and automotive, have been adversely affected by the uncertain global economic climate, primarily in Europe.
 Although these markets have stabilized, our global business could be adversely affected by further decreases in economic activity.
 Our Refractories segment primarily serves the steel industry.
-North America and Europe steel production in the first quarter of 2013 decreased approximately 5% from the prior year.
-In the paper industry, which is served by our Paper PCC product line, first quarter 2013 production levels for printing and writing papers within North America and Europe, our two largest markets, both decreased 5% from the prior year.
+North America and Europe steel production in the second quarter of 2013 decreased approximately 5% from the prior year.
+In the paper industry, which is served by our Paper PCC product line, second quarter 2013 production levels for printing and writing papers within North America and Europe, our two largest markets, both decreased 3% from the prior year.
 Our Processed Minerals and Specialty PCC product lines are affected by the domestic building and construction markets and the automotive market all of which experienced growth. - •Some of our customers may experience mill shutdowns due to further consolidations, or may face liquidity issues, or bankruptcy, which could deteriorate the aging of our accounts receivable, increase our bad debt exposure and possibly trigger impairment of assets or realignment of our businesses. - Consolidations and rationalizations in the paper and steel industries concentrate purchasing power in the hands of fewer customers, increasing pricing pressure on suppliers such as us. - •Most of our Paper PCC sales are subject to long-term contracts that may be terminated pursuant to their terms, or may be renewed on terms less favorable to us. - •We are subject to volatility in pricing and supply availability of our key raw materials used in our Paper PCC product line and Refractory product line. - •We continue to rely on China for a portion of our supply of magnesium oxide in the Refractories segment, which may be subject to uncertainty in availability and cost. - •Fluctuations in energy costs have an impact on all of our businesses. - Changes in the fair market value of our pension assets, rates of return on assets, and discount rates could continue to have a significant impact on our net periodic pension costs as well as our funding status. - •As we expand our operations abroad we face the inherent risks of doing business in many foreign countries, including foreign exchange risk, import and export restrictions, and security concerns. - The Company's operations, particularly in the mining and environmental areas (discharges, emissions and greenhouse gases), are subject to regulation by federal, state and foreign authorities and may be subject to, and presumably will be required to comply with, additional laws, regulations and guidelines which may be adopted in the future.

-During the second quarter of 2011, M-real Corporation announced plans to divest its Alizay paper mill in France.
-Since that time, the mill has not been operating.
+During the second quarter of 2011, M-real Corporation announced plans to divest its Alizay paper mill in France and subsequently ceased operations at the mill.
 In January 2013, Double A Paper Company announced it had acquired the Alizay mill.
-We expect the paper mill to resume operations in the first half of 2013 and, while there can be no assurance, we expect to negotiate a contract and resume operations.
-In 2011, sales from our Alizay satellite were approximately \$7 million.
+The mill resumed operations in June, producing paper using PCC from our satellite facility.
+PCC sales from the Alizay facility in the second quarter were \$0.6 million.
+Outlook